 Jeff Ross: Auditioned to be a writer and Weekend Update anchor for the 2000-2001 season.
 Lost to Tina Fey and Jimmy Fallon.

-Kevin Hart: As mentioned in his monologue on the season 38 episode he hosted in 2013, Hart was supposed to be a cast member in the early 2000s (exact year unknown, but most likely the 2001-2002 season after Jerry Minor left), but got rejected because he couldn't do celebrity impressions.
+Kevin Hart: As mentioned in his monologue on the season 38 episode he hosted in 2013, Hart was supposed to be a cast member in the early 2000s (exact year unknown, but most likely the 2001-2002 season after Jerry Minor left), but got rejected (in favor of Dean Edwards) because he couldn't do celebrity impressions.